-Dr. Barnes' has published numerous observational studies related to identification of factors associated with increased or decreased risk of cognitive decline and dementia.
-She has been particularly interested in the potential protective effects of physical and mental activity as well as the complex relationship between depression and cognitive impairment.
-Taken together, this work suggests that there are a variety of potential strategies for lowering risk of cognitive impairment and dementia in late life.
+Much of Dr. Barnes' early research focused on performing observational studies to identify factors associated with increased or decreased risk of cognitive decline and dementia.
+She is particularly interested in the potential protective effects of physical, mental and social activity, as well as the effects of chronic health conditions such as depression, diabetes and hypertension.
+Together, these studies suggest that many risk factors for dementia are modifiable or treatable, raising hope that risk reduction interventions could potentially lower risk of cognitive impairment and dementia in late life.

 Another major focus of Dr. Barnes' work has been on development of dementia risk models to identify older adults at risk of dementia in different settings and to forecast the potential impact of risk reduction interventions.
 In 2011, Dr. Barnes and Dr. Kristine Yaffe published a landmark article in Lancet Neurology in which they estimated that 30 to 50% of Alzheimer's and dementia cases are potentially attributable to 7 modifiable risk factors--physical inactivity, low education, smoking, depression, diabetes, mid-life hypertension and mid-life obesity--and that relatively small reductions in these risk factors at a societal level could potentially prevent millions of cases from ever occurring.
 These findings have subsequently been replicated and extended by several other groups and serve as the foundation for public health policy worldwide to reduce dementia risk.
 They also recently collaborated on a 2022 update in JAMA Neurology.